repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/quick-start.rst

 .. note::

-   - RSTUF API is available in http://rstuf.localhost
+   - RSTUF API is available at http://rstuf.localhost
-   - TUF Metadata is available in http://localstack.localhost/tuf-metadata
+   - TUF Metadata is available at http://localstack.localhost/tuf-metadata

 You can go through the RSTUF setup ceremony and bootstrap, see :ref:`guide/deployment/setup:Service Setup`.